 Still, for many years The Song Remains the Same was the only official live footage available of Led Zeppelin, and the film became a cult classic, a staple of midnight movies and early rock video television channels.
 It still stands as a testament to both the greatness, and the excesses of the era.

-Page and producer Kevin Shirley worked together on a reissue of the film that was released in 2007, which contained additional restored footage from the original 1973 performances.
+Page and producer Kevin Shirley worked together on a 2007 reissue of the film that contained additional restored footage from the original 1973 performances.

 Led Zeppelin Albums Ranked Worst to Best